dentarg/auth0-blog/_posts/2018-01-04-creating-symfony-blog-part-2.markdown

 In the root directory of the project there will be 2 new files (`package.json`, `webpack.config.js`) and a new directory (`assets`).

-Open `webpack.config.js` in the root of the project, this is just the file that contains all of the web pack configurations.

-Replace the contents with:
+Open `webpack.config.js`, this is just the file that contains all of the web pack configurations, and replace the contents with:

 ```JavaScript
 var Encore = require('@symfony/webpack-encore');